mobxjs/mobx.dart/website/src/development/implementation-details.md

 # Implementation Details

-- Do not use `dart:mirrors` as it is not supported in Flutter
+- Avoid `dart:mirrors` as it is not supported in Flutter